Saving · February 05, 2024

 Depending on the rate environment, certificates of deposit, or CDs, may offer an appealing blend of higher interest rates and lower risk.
 With the right CD investment strategy, they may be an effective tool for both long- and short-term savings goals, offering a balance between growth and liquidity.

-If you're saving for multiple goals on different timelines, there are several strategies you might use to invest in a certificates of deposit, including a CD ladder, CD barbell or CD bullet.
+If you're saving for multiple goals on different timelines, there are several strategies you might use to invest in certificates of deposit, including a CD ladder, CD barbell or CD bullet.
 These strategies allow you to divide funds among multiple CDs tailored to specific savings goals.
 By staggering the maturity dates of your CDs, you can capitalize on longer-term growth options while having access to liquid funds for distinct spending goals as they arise.

 The benefits of CDs